-2008 as prices for gasoline and underlying services dropped,.
-We abandoned a potential building expansion project in 2009 and wrote-off the \$662,000 of historical costs incurred on the project which increased current year costs and reduced the overall cost savings achieved by this segment.
-We expect any continuation of the global and California economic downturn to have a negative impact on commercial/industrial revenues in 2010 by severely limiting or eliminating future leasing and sales activities.
-The downturn in the real estate industry is causing a lack of demand for new construction, and sales and leasing of industrial products.
-Recent increases in the price of oil over the last few months could positively impact our revenues during 2010.
+We expect any continuation of the slow global and California economic recovery to have a negative impact on commercial/industrial revenues in 2011 by limiting future leasing and sales activities.
+The slow recovery in the real estate industry is continuing to cause a lack of demand for new construction, and sales and leasing of industrial products.
+Recent increases in the price of oil over the last few months could positively impact our revenues during 2011.